 A corporate film is very important for businesses in all fields of work.
 It is a perfect way of transferring the message about what your business is all about.
-However, to make an effective video that will actually have an impact on others, it is necessary to create a detailed corporate video brief.
+However, to make an effective video that will actually have an impact on others, it is necessary to create a detailed corporate video briefly.

 We all see corporate videos from time to time, but those which really stand out were created based on a detailed brief.
 These are some questions that you should answer in your brief.
 They will allow you to build a persuasive and effective corporate video editing for your target audience.